2025 Turkish Women's Basketball Cup

-The 2025 Turkish Women's Basketball Cup (2025 Basketbol Kadınlar Türkiye Kupası), also known as ING Kadınlar Türkiye Kupası for sponsorship reasonsi was the 31st edition of Turkey's top-tier level professional women's domestic basketball cup competition.
+The 2025 Turkish Women's Basketball Cup (2025 Basketbol Kadınlar Türkiye Kupası), also known as ING Kadınlar Türkiye Kupası for sponsorship reasons, was the 31st edition of Turkey's top-tier level professional women's domestic basketball cup competition.
 The quarterfinals of tournament were hold between 18 and 19 March 2025 in 4 different locations, followed by the semi-finals and the final held from 21 to 23 March 2025 at the Edirne Yeni Kapalı Spor Salonu in Edirne, Turkey.

 Qualified teams

 The top eight placed teams after the first half of the top-tier level Women's Basketball Super League 2024–25 season qualified for the tournament.
 The four highest-placed teams played against the lowest-seeded teams in the quarter-finals.
 The competition will be played under a single elimination format.